How to Choose an IoT Platform

-These are a few IoT operational concerns to keep in mind when testing IoT Software and Protocol Design Play:
+Here are a few IoT operational concerns to keep in mind when testing IoT software and protocol design play:

-- Make sure the device onboards successfully (getting IoT device to connect to Internet speedily)
+- Make sure the device onboards successfully (getting IoT device to connect to Internet fast and reliably every time)

 - Make sure the device has a low fail rate when onboarding.
 Be sure the device is tested with both 2.4GHz and 5GHz WiFi networks.

 - Determine the BSP (board support package used for standard onboarding) IoT device software is at a consumer quality level

-- Determine that the respond time of the IoT operations is speedy
+- Determine that the response time of the IoT operation is speedy

 - Be aware that, depending upon design, customizing UI and features for apps may take an extended period time